What does contingent mean in a real estate transaction?

 What Happens if the Appraisal is Lower than the Sales Price?

 A lender will only use the sales price or the appraised value, whichever is less.
 A lot of the time, the appraisal will come in at or right around the purchase price.
-The appraisers get a copy of the purchase contract before they go out to the house.
+The appraisers know the agreed-upon sale price before they go out to the house.
 If the value of a home cannot be justified with surrounding comps, then the appraised value may very well be less than the purchase price.

 What Does This Mean?